 I first came upon these wise words as a young culinary student when my instructor instilled them into my growing French vocabulary.
 "Before you turn on za heat, you must prep everyzing.
 We call eet 'mise en place'."

-In that setting, we had endless tiny bowls to sort our perfectly chopped vegetables and herbs or our pre-measured pastry ingredients.
-The concept has carried over through the year and I'm still practicing these important lessons.
+In that setting, we had endless tiny bowls to sort our perfectly chopped vegetables and herbs for our pre-measured pastry ingredients.
+The concept has carried over through the years and I'm still practicing these important lessons.
 Beautiful piles of cut produce are arranged along the cutting board - sliced, diced and julienned just so.
-Or individual ingredients are prepped out in a rainbow of glass containers, ready to be assembled for quick weekday meals like hardy salads, grain bowls and tacos.
+Individual ingredients are prepped out in a rainbow of glass containers, ready to be assembled for quick weekday meals like hardy salads, grain bowls and tacos.

 The idea is that if you focus on one step at a time in the kitchen, as in life, you will stay in the present moment.
 When it comes time to turn on the stove, you will be able to focus exclusively on what's in the pan rather than frantically searching for ingredients.

 When Daniela and I cook together, she is the master of mise en place, which makes the pleasure of cooking much more enjoyable.
 I get to play in my kitchen sandbox and exercise my creativity without having to go through the more mechanical phase of prepping.
 I am so grateful for our compatibility in this arena as it makes cooking fun for both of us.